rameshkalluri/LLMOPS/LLMOps-Interview-QA-Complete.md

 They let computers do **semantic search** — find text by **meaning, not exact keywords** — which is the foundation of RAG.

+We need embeddings because computers cannot understand the meaning of text directly.
+Embeddings convert text into numbers (vectors) so the computer can compare meanings and find similar information.

 ---

 ### How are embeddings generated?